projectmesa/mesa/examples/bank_reserves/Readme.md

 ## Summary

 A highly abstracted, simplified model of an economy, with only one type of agent and a single bank representing all banks in an economy.
 People (represented by circles) move randomly within the grid.
 If two or more people are on the same grid location, there is a 50% chance that they will trade with each other.
 If they trade, there is an equal chance of giving the other agent $5 or $2.
 A positive trade balance will be deposited in the bank as savings.
 If trading results in a negative balance, the agent will try to withdraw from its savings.
-If it does not have enough savings to cover the negative balance, it will take out a loan from the bank.
-Wolves and sheep both expend energy moving around, and replenish it by eating.
-Sheep eat grass, and wolves eat sheep if they end up on the same grid cell.

-If wolves and sheep have enough energy, they reproduce, creating a new wolf or sheep (in this simplified model, only one parent is needed for reproduction).
-The grass on each cell regrows at a constant rate.
-If any wolves and sheep run out of energy, they die.
+If it does not have enough savings to cover the negative balance, it will take out a loan from the bank to cover the difference.
+The bank is required to keep a certain percentage of deposits as reserves.
+If run.py is used to run the model, then the percent of deposits the bank is required to retain is a user settable parameter.
+The amount the bank is able to loan at any given time is a function of the amount of deposits, its reserves, and its current total outstanding loan amount.

 The model is tests and demonstrates several Mesa concepts and features:
  - MultiGrid
- - Multiple agent types (wolves, sheep, grass)
  - Overlay arbitrary text (wolf's energy) on agent's shapes while drawing on CanvasGrid
  - Agents inheriting a behavior (random movement) from an abstract parent
  - Writing a model composed of multiple files.